lightsquared/lightsquared.github.io/_posts/2018/2018-11-26-fragment-and-debris-hazards.markdown

 | 25%                | 23             | 0.000223  |
 | 50%                | 14             | 0.000177  |

-The Jupyter Notebook file is available [here](/_jupyter/publish_HFD.ipynb).
+The Jupyter Notebook file is available [here](https://github.com/lightsquared/jupyter_notebooks/blob/master/publish_HFD.ipynb).

 # References
-1. T. A. Zaker, “Fragment and Debris Hazards (TP-12),” Washington, D.C., 1975.
+<a name="myfootnote1">1</a>.
+T. A. Zaker, “Fragment and Debris Hazards (TP-12),” Washington, D.C., 1975.

-2. D. Brown, “Tracker 5.0” Open Source Physics, 2018.
+<a name="myfootnote2">2</a>.
+D. Brown, “Tracker 5.0” Open Source Physics, 2018.

-3. Picatinny Arsenal, “Fragmentation Testing Procedures,” Dover, NJ, 1950.
+<a name="myfootnote3">3</a>.
+Picatinny Arsenal, “Fragmentation Testing Procedures,” Dover, NJ, 1950.

-4. R. W. Gurney, “The Initial Velocities of Fragments from Bombs, Shells, and Grenades,” Aberdeen Proving Ground, MD, 1947.
+<a name="myfootnote4">4</a>.
+R. W. Gurney, “The Initial Velocities of Fragments from Bombs, Shells, and Grenades,” Aberdeen Proving Ground, MD, 1947.

-5. S. J. Jacobs, “The Gurney Formula: Variations on a Theme by Lagrange,” Silver Spring, MD, 1974.
+<a name="myfootnote5">5</a>.
+S. J. Jacobs, “The Gurney Formula: Variations on a Theme by Lagrange,” Silver Spring, MD, 1974.

-6. N. F. Mott, “Fragmentation of shell cases,” Proc.
+<a name="myfootnote6">6</a>.
+N. F. Mott, “Fragmentation of shell cases,” Proc.
 R. Soc.
 London.
 Ser.
 A. Math.
 Phys.
 Sci., vol. 189, no. 1018, p.
 300 LP-308, May 1947.